 - Once data is imported for a CSV file, it cannot be undone

-For an in-depth guide, check out this blog post: CSV files and Your Ecommerce Store: Everything You Need to Know.
+For an in-depth guide, we compiled this blog post: CSV files and Your Ecommerce Store: Everything You Need to Know.

 Step 2 – Copy and paste item properties

 Shopify exports selective data – it only includes what Shopify deems to be relevant.
 Unfortunately, this doesn’t include custom categories for products, doesn’t capture images, or how your store has archived and indexed items.
 This information must be copied and pasted into a document or spreadsheet program.